 The project, according to Ahmed Fadl, GM of Merck Gulf, aims to improve effectiveness, efficiency, and safety.
 Improvements to the Ejadah program will “further boost the quality and address the expenses while giving access to next-generation technology.”

-Contact health insurance brokers in the UAE for the best insurance policies.
+Contact insurance brokers in the UAE for the best health insurance policies.